VainJoker/realme/README.md

-# Realm
+# Realme

+The name "Realme" is a play on "Realm" and "me," emphasizing its role in managing your application's configuration realm.

-Realm is a Rust library for flexible configuration management.
-It is designed to work within an application, and can handle all types of configuration needs and formats.
+Realme is a flexible and extensible configuration management library for Rust.
+It simplifies the process of loading and managing configuration settings from various sources.
+Designed to work within an application, Realme can handle all types of configuration needs and formats.

 ## Features